ad-aures/castopod/INSTALL.md

 ## Install instructions

+### 0. Pre-requisites

+0. Get a Web Server with requirements installed
-0. Create a MySQL database for Castopod Host with a user having access and modification privileges (for more info, see
+1. Create a MySQL database for Castopod Host with a user having access and modification privileges (for more info, see
    [Web Server Requirements](#web-server-requirements)).
+2. Activate HTTPS on your domain with an _SSL certificate_.
-1. Download and unzip the latest
+3. Download and unzip the latest
    [Castopod Host Package](https://code.podlibre.org/podlibre/castopod-host/-/releases)
    onto the web server if you haven’t already.
    - ⚠️ Set the web server document root to the `public/` sub-folder.
-2. For broadcasting social activities to the fediverse, add a cron task on your web server to run every minute (replace the paths accordingly):
+4. Add a cron task on your web server to run every minute (replace the paths accordingly):

    ```php
       * * * * * /path/to/php /path/to/castopod-host/public/index.php scheduled-activities
    ```

+   > ⚠️ Social features will not work properly if you do not set the task.
+It is
+   > used to broadcast social activities to the fediverse.

+### 1. Install Wizard

-3. Run the Castopod Host install script by going to the install wizard page (`https://your_domain_name.com/cp-install`) in your favorite web browser.
+1. Run the Castopod Host install script by going to the install wizard page (`https://your_domain_name.com/cp-install`) in your favorite web browser.
-4. Follow the instructions on your screen.
+2. Follow the instructions on your screen.

-All done, start podcasting!
+3. Start podcasting!

-### (optional) Manual configuration
+### 1-alt Manual configuration

-Before uploading Castopod Host files to your web server:
+The install script writes a `.env` file in the package root.
+If you cannot go through the install wizard, you can create and update the `.env` file yourself:

 1. Rename the `.env.example` file to `.env` and update the default values with your own.
-2. Upload the Castopod Host files with `.env`
+2. Upload the `.env` file to the Castopod Host Package root on your server.
 3. Go to `/cp-install` to finish the install process.
+4. Start podcasting!

 ## Web Server Requirements